 If you already have a Heroku account, proceed to click the button below.
 If you do not have an account, create one here, then click the Depoly to Heroku button below.

 That button will open a Heroku prompt to create a new server using this PHP repository we created for this tutorial: Example Post File Capture Project for PHP.
 When you are done with this tutorial you may fork this repository and customize it to suit your needs.
-In the Heroku prompt, it will asks for config variables, paste your thank you page url (https://www.your-website.com/thank-you/) and your file size limit FILE_SIZE_LIMIT
+In the Heroku prompt, it will ask for a config variable: your file size limit FILE_SIZE_LIMIT

 After clicking deploy, you will see two buttons